 DON JUAN

 The sacred More, as you put it, is needed for that very reason, your Lordship… for the perspective it makes possible.
-The ethical is inspired into existence as much as it is willed.
+The More causes us to pause, to consider where we are.
+Is that not needed, old friend?

 DONA ANA